You have goals for the year and a to-do list for today, but nothing in between

 A five-year goal sitting in a notebook does nothing.
 The same goal broken into quarterly execution chunks creates momentum.
 Each quarter, ask: “What’s the single most important progress I can make toward this goal in the next 90 days?”
 Then build your monthly focus and weekly plans around that answer.
 For framework comparisons, see our article on [OKRs vs quarterly planning](/okrs-vs-quarterly-planning/).

 This all sounds clean in theory.
 Real life is rarely clean.
 Jobs change.
 Health scares happen.
 Relationships shift.
 The question isn’t whether your long-term plan will need revision.
 It’s how quickly you’ll notice and how gracefully your system absorbs change. **The best long-term plans aren’t the most detailed.
-They’re the most adaptable.**
+The best long-term plans are the most adaptable.**

 Short term planning strategies that stay connected to the big picture